-The following table lists the properties of the Boundaries object.
+The following table lists the properties of the boundaries object.

-Property Return Type CurrentDelim A read-only 1-based index (number) of the current delimiter in the file.
+Property Return Type currentDelim A read-only 1-based index (number) of the current delimiter in the file.
 In other words, the Beginning Of File (BOF) delimiter equals 1.
 It indicates the position of the current delimiter relative to the last document boundary

-The following table describes the functions of the Boundaries object.
+The following table describes the functions of the boundaries object.
+They are available with all file types.